AvaLido/contracts/README.md

 Unit tests are run with `forge test`.
 Integration tests are run using [Jest](https://jestjs.io/docs/getting-started_) with `jest integration`

 Integration tests expect that the `$AVALIDO` environment variable has been set to the deployed contract address.
 Deploying via `. ./scripts/deploy-local.sh` will set this automagically.

+To test for well-known vulnerabilities with the [Slither static analyzer](https://github.com/crytic/slither), run `slither .` in the main directory.